-Under the direction of Artistic Director Bongani Tembe, the symphonic concerts at Johannesburg Philharmonic Orchestra continue to be immensely popular.
-The orchestra is back to warm the autumn evenings with an elegant series of popular and rarely-heard compositions from 30 May to 20 June.
-As usual, world-renowned soloists and conductors will touch down at Joburg and bring top-notch interpretations to the Linder Auditorium.
+Under the direction of Artistic Director Bongani Tembe, the Winter Symphony Season of the Johannesburg Philharmonic Orchestra continues to be immensely popular.
+The orchestra is back to warm up the autumn evenings with an elegant series of popular and rarely-heard compositions from 5 to 26 June 2025.
+And true to form, world-renowned soloists and conductors will touch down at Joburg and bring top-notch interpretations to the Linder Auditorium.

-We list all the chamber music works and talents you can look forward to for the next few weeks.
+We list all the chamber music works and talents you can look forward to over the next few weeks.

 Week 1